stevana/hot-swapping-state-machines/README.md

 ```

 Now lets introduce a contrived change to the counter where we change the state
+to contain an additional counter, which starts at the value of the old one (see
-to contain two counters, the two operations `incr` and `count` will operate on
+`code_change`).
+The two operations `incr` and `count` are changed to operate on
-the second counter and the first counter will be the old counter that was there
+the new counter leaving the old one alone.
-before we introduced this change.
-The state migration, in `code_change`, will
-use the value of the old counter for the new counter.

 ```diff
 @@ -1,5 +1,5 @@